bambooforest/great_ape_vocal_repertoires/README.md

 Supplementary marierials for:

->>> In press.
-Moran, Steven, Marco Maiolini, and Adriano Lameira.
+>>> Moran, Steven, Marco Maiolini, and Adriano Lameira.
+2022.
 Great ape vocal repertoires are similar in size: now what?
-In Proceedings of the Joint Conference on Language Evolution (JCOLE 2022).
+In A. Ravignani et al. (Eds.), Proceedings of the Joint Conference on Language Evolution (JCOLE 2022).
 September 5-8, Kanazawa, Japan.
+Online: https://evolang.org/jcole2022/proceedings/jcole2022_proceedings.pdf

 The [summary_vocal_repertoire_great_apes](summary_great_ape_vocal_repoertoires.csv) table gives a summary of the published data on (non-human) great ape vocalizations.